Press Release | 22/07/15

 Incorporated in July 2013, as a semi-state company under the Water Services Act 2013, Irish Water will bring the water and waste water services of its 31 Local Authorities together under one national service provider.
 To do so, the utility consolidated its operations onto a single GIS platform, Esri’s ArcGIS.
 The consolidation took 12 months.
 In the first month and a half, Irish Water was able to meter more than 1.3 million homes.

 “We have all water assets for the whole country in a single geodatabase,” Irish Water Programme Manager Paul Ahern said.
-“To trade and analyze information off this single source is a huge benefit.”
+“To trade and analyse information off this single source is a huge benefit.”

 More than 2,000 users currently access the national geodatabase across departments in asset management, operations, workflows, capital investments, strategic planning, and customer services.